 - A straw hat

-- Pieces of coloured card (any colour you want)
+- Variety of colours for the card (any colour you want)

-- Green tissue paper strips (can make your own out of tissue paper)
+- Green tissue for the paper strips (can make your own out of tissue paper)

 - Some little cotton ball chicks